History of Czech civilian firearms possession: Communist gun ban

+Article 4.
+Permits to possess and carry short firearms may only be issued to persons whose work corresponds to the following nomenclature: members of the government and their deputies, members of the National Assembly and the Slovak National Council, leading officials and employees of the Communist Party of Czechoslovakia, chairpersons and secretaries of national committees, chairpersons and secretaries of National Front bodies, members of the People's Militia on the recommendation of the relevant commanders, prosecutors and judges, directors and managers of particularly important enterprises and facilities, institutes and institutions, and chairpersons of agricultural cooperatives, members of the Auxiliary Guard of the Public Security Corps and assistants to the Border Guard, following an individual decision by the head of the Public Security Corps department.
+These persons are not subject to screening prior to the issuance of a permit.

+Article 5.
+Permits to possess and carry hunting firearms shall only be issued to vetted and reliable persons devoted to the socialist system.

+— Directive on firearms and ammunition NMV No. 34/1962 Coll.

 The 1852 Imperial Regulation became again effective following the defeat of Germany in May 1945 and remained in force until 1950.

 In 1948, Communists conducted a successful coup in Czechoslovakia and started drafting a number of laws that would secure their grip on power, including the Firearms Act No. 162/1949 that became effective in February 1950.
 The new law introduced licensing for both possession and carrying.
 License to possess could be obtained from the District National (communist) Committee in case that "there is no concern of possible misuse".
 The same applied for license to carry, for which there was also a specific reason needed.
 Since 1961, the authority to issue license was given to local police chiefs, subject to the same requirements.
 Given that state apparatus constantly feared counterrevolution, only those deemed loyal to the party had any chance of getting a license.